 Since 1993 the Department has worked in partnership with Ulster Architectural Heritage to record, highlight and tackle this issue.
 The UAH was commissioned to undertake a review of the first twenty years of the project in 2016 and to make recommendations for the way forward.
 The UAH Report on Heritage at Risk and the Division’s response is available.

 The partnership has had two main aims: to maintain a register of heritage assets which are considered to be at risk; and to encourage solutions for the issues they face.
 Encouragement has included tailored advice, the publication of guidance and the delivery of conferences and seminars.
 The Division has also prioritised such structures for grant aid and encouraged action through its network of area architects and Field Monument Wardens.

 Urgent Works Notices (UWN)

 Under the Planning Act 2011 action can be taken to protect unoccupied listed buildings, or the unused part of occupied listed buildings, that have deteriorated to the extent that their preservation may be at risk.
 Costs for this work can be reclaimed from the owner.

 In 2015 this power was devolved to Northern Ireland’s 11 new district councils and the Department issued Guidance for Councils on Urgent Works Notices.

-The Department recommends that councils first enter into a process of discussion with an owner, in an attempt to agree a schedule of work, before resorting to this legal process and is happy to provide advice, if required, in regard to individual cases.
+The Department recommends that councils first enter into a process of discussion with an owner, before resorting to this legal process and is happy to provide advice, if required, in regard to individual cases.